-- The team that creates the maps the process will be the same that develop the counter measures, so involve the decision makers from the beginning, they must understand which is the actual condition, in order to develop the countermeasures
+- The team that creates the maps the process will be the same that develop the countermeasures, so involve the decision-makers from the beginning, they must understand which is the actual condition, in order to develop the countermeasures

 - Develop your own solutions, Don’t copy solutions from other processes, even when they are from your own company, a solution for one process may not be suitable for another.

-- There is no crystal ball, testing hypothesis is the only way to find out if you are correct, but you should do it in a structured, standard way like PDCA with A3 reports or Improvement/Coaching Kata Cycles.
+- There is no crystal ball, the testing hypothesis is the only way to find out if you are correct, but you should do it in a structured, standard way like PDCA with A3 reports or Improvement/Coaching Kata Cycles.

-We try to cover details that are not discussed in normal conceptual description of Value Stream Mapping, there is a lot of good definitions and step by step information in how to conduct a VSM.
+We try to cover details that are not discussed in the normal conceptual description of Value Stream Mapping, there is a lot of good definitions and step by step information in how to conduct a VSM.

 We want to let some questions for you to share: